Last Updated: 28 March 2026

 Customer research corrects these blind spots before they turn into costly delays.

-Customer Profile Research in the UAE: Example
+Customer Profile Research in the UAE (Case Study):

 Before launching into the UAE market, it’s critical for certain industries to build a comprehensive customer profile.
 For example, clothing and fast-moving consumer goods (FMCG) businesses must understand demographics, buying behaviours and cultural preferences.
 So must food & beverage (F&B) outlets — given the UAE’s mix of local and expatriate consumers, diverse tastes and high competition.
 In fact, any startup in the hospitality, retail or lifestyle‐product sectors would benefit immensely from customer profiling to tailor their offerings, marketing strategies and pricing right from the outset.
 (Related reading: Clothing Company Business Plan – Step-by-Step Guide and Template)